-- (d) A Battery on Pig Island in the Tamar, armed with two 64-pounder Rifled Guns. - (c) Torpedoes laid under the protection of these guns. - (f) A force to be maintained composed of-
+- (d) A Battery on Pig Island in the Tamar, armed with two 64-pounder Rifled Guns. - (e) Torpedoes laid under the protection of these guns. - (f) A force to be maintained composed of-

-Officers and Men.
+O{II} icers and Men.

-Permanent Artillery .
-2
+Permanent Artillery 2

-Volunteer ditto
+Volunteer ditto 30

-Volunteer Infantry .
-100
+Volunteer Infantry

-Total .
-132
+Total 132